SlimTim10/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

   infix 4 _≢_
 ```

-When defining new relations, it's always a reward experience to investigate
+When defining new relations, it's always a rewarding experience to investigate
 which properties hold of the new construction.
 As you might expect, inequality
 is symmetric: